abilian/abilian-developer-guide/design-architecture.rst

 API design
 ----------

-As library / frameworks author, we must be extra careful
+As library / frameworks author, we must be extra careful wrt the quality of our API.
+A good project should have APIs that are stable (so if you make a mistake, you must live with it for a long time), easy to use and remember, etc.

 - <http://qt-project.org/wiki/API_Design_Principles>
 - <http://lcsd05.cs.tamu.edu/slides/keynote.pdf>
 - <http://pyvideo.org/video/1705/api-design-for-library-authors>

+This is both true for "regular" API (in whatever language we are working on) and for "Web" API.

+For Web API, we're promoting the REST architectural style.

 Books